 Scene profile : Select a scene profile that suits your surveillance scenario.
-A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose.

-- Forensic : Suitable for surveillance purposes. - Indoor : Suitable for indoor environments. - Outdoor : Suitable for outdoor environments. - Vivid : Useful for demonstration purposes. - Traffic overview : Suitable for vehicle traffic monitoring. - License plate : Suitable for capturing license plates.

-Saturation: Use the slider to adjust the color intensity.
+A scene profile optimizes image settings, including color level, brightness, sharpness, contrast, and local contrast, for a specific environment or purpose. : Suitable for surveillance purposes.
+Forensic Indoor : Suitable for indoor environments. : Suitable for outdoor environments.
+Outdoor : Useful for demonstration purposes.
+Vivid Traffic overview : Suitable for vehicle traffic monitoring. : Suitable for capturing license plates. • License plate Saturation: Use the slider to adjust the color intensity.
 You can, for example, get a grayscale image.
 Contrast: Use the slider to adjust the difference between light and dark.
 Brightness: Use the slider to adjust the light intensity.
 This can make objects easier to see.
 Brightness is applied after image capture, and doesn't affect the information in the image.
 To get more details from a dark area, it's usually better to increase gain or exposure time.

-Sharpness: Use the slider to make objects in the image appear sharper by adjusting the edge contrast.
-If you increase the sharpness, it may increase the bitrate and the amount of storage space needed as well.